-11 Are there pupils with specific health needs or disabilities?
+4.4 And the second of with a second of a second of a self- T NI - 11 Are there staff with any mental or emotional health needs?
+No Consider providing additional information and/or training for managers and employees, signposting to occupational health support and appointing mental health first aiders.
+12 Are there pupils with specific health needs or disabilities?
 Consider providing additional training for first aiders and equipment.
 Yes.
-Additional, specialised training is delivered to staff where appropriate.
-12 Are there employees who travel a lot, work remotely or work alone?
-Consider issuing personal first aid kits & personal communicators/mobile phones to staff No Schools s Accident Statistics 13 Can you determine the most common injuries, times, locations, and activities at each school site?
-Yes, reports are generated from detailed records kept on Medical Tracker of all injuries that occur in school and nursery during term time and holiday care periods.
-14 Does the first aid training adequately cover the identified injuries?
-Yes Contact ting first aiders 15 Do all staff know how to contact a trained first aider?
-Yes 16 Do all pupils understand the school's first aid procedures?
-Yes 17 Are there appropriate first aid notices displayed throughout the school?
-Yes 18 Is there adequate provision available for out of hour's activities such as clubs and hosting school sports events?
-Yes 19 Is there a written agreement with third party providers (Catering and Cleaning) on joint provision for first aid for their employees?
-The Catering Manager attended external First Aid training and holds a FAW qualification.
-She would be the main first aider for the catering department.
-20 Is there adequate provision for lunchtimes and breaks?
-Yes 21 Is there adequate provision for leave and in case of absences?
-Yes 22 Is there an agreed procedure if an incident occurs in an isolated area?
-Not applicable 23 Is there a designated member of staff who is responsible for checking and maintaining the contents of the first aid boxes and kits and the checking of your AED?
-Yes any first aid personnel are required?
-24 Are you meeting your statutory minimum requirements?
-Yes
+Additional, specialised training is delivered to staff where appropriate 13 Are there any pupils with mental or emotional health needs?
+Consider providing additional information and/or training for staff and appointing mental health first aiders.
+No 14 Are there employees who travel a lot, work remotely or work alone?
+Consider issuing personal first aid kits & personal communicators/mobile phones to staff No Schools Accident Statistics 15 Can you determine the most common injuries, times, locations, and activities at each school site?
+Yes.
+Reports are generated from detailed records kept on Medical Tracker of all injuries that occur in school and nursery during term time and holiday care periods.
+16 Does the first aid training adequately cover the identified injuries?
+Yes - generally minor trips/falls or collisions between children on playground ing first aiders 17 Do all staff know how to contact a trained first aider?
+Yes 18 Do all pupils understand the school's first aid procedures?
+Yes 19 Are there appropriate first aid notices displayed throughout the school?
+Yes 20 Is there adequate provision available for out of hour's activities such as clubs and hosting school sports events?
+Yes 21 Is there a written agreement with third party providers (Catering and Cleaning) on joint provision for first aid for their employees?
+Yes with Thomas Franks.
+22 Is there adequate provision for lunchtimes and breaks?
+Yes 23 Is there adequate provision for leave and in case of absences?
+Yes 24 Is there an agreed procedure if an incident occurs in an isolated area?
+Use of radios e.g. music pods, forest school 25 Is there a designated member of staff who is responsible for checking and maintaining the contents of the first aid boxes and kits and the checking of your AED?
+Yes - Claire Peters any first aid personnel are required?
+26 Are you meeting your statutory minimum requirements? o Designated Appointed Person (AP) to take charge of First aid arrangements - First Aid Co-ordinator Yes

-0 Designated Appointed Person (AP) to take charge of First aid arrangements - First Aid Co-ordinator 0 Schools can fall in either low or medium risk categories (depending on the activities at the school): Low - for 25-50 employees - 1 Emergency First Aider (EFAW) and Medium - for more than 50 employees - 1 First Aid at Work (FAW) - note this FA training only covers adults unless a tailor made course.
-Yes 0 EYFS (where applicable) - 1 Paediatric trained First Aider Yes 0 If you have pupils that haven't yet reached puberty, you will need to ensure you have a sufficient number of staff trained in Paediatric first aid (EPFA) Yes 0 There should be enough staff to provide cover for absence, and for trips and visits.
+Schools can fall in either low or medium risk categories (depending on the activities at the school): Low - for 25-50 employees - 1 Emergency First Aider (EFAW) and Medium - for more than 50 employees - 1 First Aid at Work (FAW) - note this FA training only covers adults unless a tailor made course.

+Yes - Medium, 3 x FAW.

+EYFS (where applicable) - 1 Paediatric trained First Aider Yes - all PFA Trained

+If you have pupils that haven't yet reached puberty, you will need to ensure you have a sufficient number of staff trained in Paediatric first aid (EPFA) Yes

+There should be enough staff to provide cover for absence, and for trips and visits.
 First aid must be available at all times that children are cared for on or off the premises and on outings.
 First aid must cover visitors, volunteers, and work experience placements.
-Yes Owne ership a ind consultation